Fifty-Year Funk: 1953 MG TD Project – $8,000

 (To stop the slideshow and expand the pictures, click on the current photograph below)

 Nearly eighty years ago, many servicemen returning home after World War II longed for British sports cars they saw while fighting in Europe.
-Fifty years ago, many aging WWII vets found themselves either restoring the MG they bought after returning home or purchasing the sports car they had longed for as young men.
-Sadly, in many instances, the desire to restore a vintage British sports car never comes to fruition.
+Fifty years ago, many aging WWII vets found themselves restoring the MG they bought after returning home or purchasing the sports car they had longed for as young men.
+Sadly, the desire to restore a vintage British sports car never comes to fruition in many instances.
 Life’s priorities keep restoration candidates tucked away as projects collect dust in overpacked garages.

-Unfortunately, that’s the fate of this 1953 MG TD currently listed here on Craigslist in Huntington, New York (Long Island).
+Unfortunately, that’s the fate of this 1953 MG TD last listed in January 2023 in Huntington, New York (Long Island).
 The child of the deceased owner reports their father purchased the car in the early 1970s, enjoyed it briefly, and then kept it tucked in his garage for many years with the hopes of restoring the car once he retired.
 That didn’t happen, and now the child is ready to move and make room in their garage for other projects.

 As a second data point, the Collector Car Market Review Online Tool confirms the seller’s ask falls below this guide’s #4 “Fair” (Daily Driver) estimate of $10,450.
 With #1 Concours quality examples only worth approximately thirty large, we would try to negotiate hard with the seller on what is an undrivable but complete restoration project.